-I was curious to learn why CyberGhost is often ranked behind NordVPN and ExpressVPN, especially since it offers premium features at lower prices.
-Plus it’s even more affordable now with the current discount.
+CyberGhost is a popular VPN, so I was curious to learn why it’s often ranked behind competitors like ExpressVPN — especially since it has premium features at low prices.
+In fact, CyberGhost is even cheaper with the current discount.

-In short, I’m impressed by its excellent security, streaming, and torrenting features, although there are some areas to improve.
+I conducted in-depth tests on its security, speed, and privacy claims to see if CyberGhost was worthwhile.
+I also looked into whether the company can be trusted.
+In short, I’m impressed by CyberGhost’s excellent security, streaming, and torrenting features.
+After extensive review, I’m satisfied with its privacy practices and company history.
+Of course, there are some areas to improve.
 CyberGhost doesn’t work in China, and I was disappointed by the lack of consistency between its desktop and mobile apps.

 All you have to do is select a streaming service from the “For streaming” list and double-click to connect.
 Unlike many other VPNs, you don’t have to use trial and error in order to find a working server.
 This simplicity makes CyberGhost easy to navigate, even if you’re an absolute beginner when it comes to VPNs.

 CyberGhost’s optimized servers work with Netflix US, UK, Germany, France, and Japan.
 The streaming quality was Ultra HD every time.
 The app even offers servers optimized for streaming Netflix on Android TV and Amazon Fire Stick!

 More impressively, you can use CyberGhost’s regular servers to watch Netflix from even more countries.
 My team and I successfully connected to local Netflix libraries in Canada, Greece, and Belgium with CyberGhost, although we failed to connect in some other locations including Australia, Poland, and the Netherlands.